-Letters to the Editors of no more than 175 words will be published at our discretion.
-Send your letter in the body of an email to email@example.com with “Letters” in your subject header.
-Sign your letter with your full first and last name followed by your city, state/province, and country of residence.
+Letters to the Editors will be published at our discretion.
+Send your letter to email@example.com with “Letters” in your subject header.
+Sign with your full first and last name followed by your city, state/province, and country of residence.

 Join us also on Facebook to interact with other readers of Orthodoxy in Dialogue.

 LETTERS TO THE EDITORS

 I am E. R. Lanier, a licensed attorney at law and the appointed General Counsel of the Orthodox Church in America.
 My duties to the Church include the legal protection and enforcement of the OCA’s intellectual property rights as these exist under federal and state law within the United States of America.